-It’s Friday again, time to explore the realm of unfamiliar music again!
+It’s Friday, time to explore the realm of unfamiliar music again!

 The unfamiliar is represented today by the Haamoja project from Taiwan playing djent/jazz/fusion.